hossamelgendy1/Queue/README.md

-# Stack-Queue
+# Queue

 ### Project Description

-my implementations for the stack and queue data structures.
+My implementation for the queue data structure, and for the stack data structure using a queue as an underlying data structure.
 Project is done for the Data Structures course in FCAI-CU.

 ### Concepts Used